Robinator9002/ModelAssetLoader/README.md

 🤝 Contributing

-This is a community-driven project, and we welcome contributions of all kinds!
-Whether you're a developer, a designer, or just an enthusiastic user with great ideas, we'd love to have you.
+This is a community-driven project, and contributions of all kinds are welcome!
+Whether you're a developer, a designer, or just an enthusiastic user with great ideas, I'd love to have your input.

-    Check out the Issues Tab to see our current needs and bug reports.
+    Check out the Issues Tab to see current needs and bug reports.

     Fork the repository and submit a pull request!